mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Pointer vs reference member

-A reference member of a class must be initialised in the constructor and it cannot be reassigned.
+A reference member of a class must be initialized in the constructor and it cannot be reassigned.
 However, a pointer member can be reassigned, freed, and null.

-So, if not sure, a pointer is an easy choice as it is more flexible.
+Use a reference member if an entity outside of the class controls the lifetime of the member and the entity outlives objects of this class.

+Use a pointer member if the member lifetime is controlled out of the class but the class handles a null pointer.
+Moreover, use a pointer if the class owns the member .